zwenergy/GB-mini/README.md

 ## Button Mapping
 The D-Pad and A/B buttons are mapped directly.
 The C-Button of the PM is mapped to the Start button of the GB.
-Currently the Select button is not mapped to any PM button.
+The Game Boy Select button is mapped to the Power button of the Pokemon mini.

+For turning off the Pokemon mini hold the Power button for roughly 2 seconds.

 ## Save Games
 Save games are not automatically permanently saved.